 Suggesting a target audience that doesn't even match the sponsor's audience doesn't seem appealing for them: why should they go for it if it doesn't mean gaining some visibility among their public?
 As for communication, stepping into the other one's shoes and understanding his perspective, goals, and situation is always a good idea.

 Of course there is more to event sponsoring that we'd like to discuss.
-So get in touch or find out more about Optimy's solution to Sponsorship Management.
+So get in touch about Optimy's solution to Sponsorship Management.